-TA or the Event Host may impose a sanction upon any participant who fails to abide by these tournament entry conditions or any of the rules set out in paragraph 2.1 (background), at the discretion of the tournament referee.
+TA or the Event Host may impose a sanction upon any participant who fails to abide by these tournament entry conditions or any of the rules set out in paragraph 2, at the discretion of the tournament referee.
 Such sanction may include but is not limited to, financial penalty, loss of tournament points, official warnings or full expulsion from the tournament.
-Sanctioned players may appeal such decisions in accordance with the TA Code of Behaviour Policy.
+Sanctioned players may appeal such decisions in accordance with the TA Disciplinary Policy.